Quadratic Thurston maps with few postcritical points: Pullback on essential curves

 \subsection{Computing the pullback on curves}

 Let $f\in Q(4)^*$ be a rational map.
 We will compute its pullback on curves in terms of the virtual endomorphism on moduli space using the naturality statement of \cite[Theorem 2.6]{Lod}.
 Let $C$ be an essential curve in $(\mathbb{S}^2,P_f)$ and denote by $G$ the group $\pi_1(\rs\setminus\{0,1,\infty\},z_0)$; recall this is a free group generated by $\alpha$ and $\beta$.
 The point-pushing isomorphism (see section \ref{sec:wreath}) identifies the right hand Dehn twist about $C$ with a unique parabolic element of $G$ having the form $g=w^{-1}xw$ where $x\in\{\alpha,\beta,\gamma\}$ and $w\in G$.
 In case $C$ has an essential preimage, the pullback $\mu_f(C)$ is given by the essential curve corresponding to the parabolic element $\phi((x^n)^w)$, where $n$ is minimal so that the expression is defined (i.e. $w^{-1}x^n w$ is in the domain of $\phi$).
 If $C$ has no essential preimage, then $\phi((x^n)^w)$ is trivial.
-The computation of the pullback function $\mu_f$ can thus be phrased entirely in terms of group theory where the theory of self-similar groups comes into play.
+The computation of the pullback function $\mu_f$ can thus be phrased entirely in terms of group theory.

 We extend the virtual endomorphism $\phi$ to a map (not a homomorphism) $\hat{\phi}:G\rightarrow G$ by

 This extension is motivated by the following lemma, which shows how $\phi$ transforms parabolic elements in terms of $\hat{\phi}$.